Nasamid/Nasamid/README.md

 <h1 align="center">Hi👋, I'm Danilo Llaga </h1>
 <h3 align="center">A Computer Engineering Student from the Philippines</h3>

 - 🌱 I’m currently learning **Various Programming languages, such as Python, C++, and C#.
-I'm also currently experimenting with Unity Game Engine as well as Arduino**
+I'm also currently experimenting with Unity Game Engine as well as Arduino.**

 - 📫 How to reach me **jrllaga600@gmail.com**